After The Birth (Postnatal)

 Tired signs are the individual signals your baby gives to let you know they are getting tired and need to sleep.
 These may include: facial grimacing, yawning, grizzling, frowning, sucking, staring, minimal movement or activity, turning head away, jerky movements or becoming more active, clenching fists, rubbing eyes, squirming crying/ fussiness

-Responding quickly to your baby’s tired signs can stop your baby becoming overtired and distressed.
-This quick response helps your baby learn to self settle and prevents your baby getting into a state of distress that requires lots of effort to calm.
+Responding quickly to your baby's tired signs can stop your baby becoming overtired and distressed.
+This quick response helps your baby learn to self-settle and prevents your baby getting into a state of distress that requires lots of effort to calm.

 How much sleep does my baby need?

+All babies are different which means that some babies will sleep more and some will sleep less.
+Most newborns 0-6 weeks will become tired after 1 hour of up time they should ideally sleep for 1½ -3 hours.
 By the end of the first month the infant sleeps approximately 13-14 hours per day spread across day and night.
 As your baby matures the sleep requirement of 13-14 hours remains much the same with the length of time your baby sleeps at night increasing.
 During the day your baby will have longer wake times and up to 2-3 day sleeps.
 If your baby wakes up happy your baby probably has had enough sleep.

 Sleep cycles